 If your Internet service provider (ISP) gave you a permanently assigned IP address, you can register a domain name and have that name linked with your IP address by public Domain Name Servers (DNS).
-However, if your Internet account uses a dynamically assigned IP address, you do not know in advance what your IP address will be, and the address can change frequently.
+However, if your Internet account uses a dynamically assigned IP address, you do not know your IP address in advance, and the address can change frequently.
 In this case, you can use a commercial Dynamic DNS service.
 This type of service lets you register your domain to their IP address and forwards traffic directed at your domain to your frequently changing IP address.